Swim With A Manatee: Our Tips Before Booking!

 It’s easy!
-Just go online ahead of your visit to book an early morning manatee tour and beat the heat of the day!
+Go online ahead of your visit to book an early morning manatee tour.
+This helps you beat the heat of the day!

 Most boats accommodate six people, with a captain and a guide who comes into the water with you.

-Tours also include time afterwards in nearby 3 Sisters Spring, where you can relax in the crystal clear blue waters to the source of the spring.
+Tours also include time afterwards in nearby 3 Sisters Spring, where you can relax in the crystal clear blue waters, the source of the spring.
 If you’re confident enough, hold your breath and try to dive down to it!

-๐TPOP Tip: Pre-book Manatee Swimming Tours in Crystal River because there are limited numbers each day and it’s very popular!
+🎒Our Tip: Pre-book Manatee Swimming Tours well in advance because there is limited capacity and it’s very popular!

 To maximize your manatee experience, we have a few tips to share before you go on your Florida adventure!